babyfish-ct/jimmer/README.md

     -   Automatically translates constraint violation exceptions
     -   Saved objects at any level can be incomplete
     -   Can save either entities directly or input DTOs
-    >   This section has undergone a major upgrade, and the documentation is actively being restructured.
-Please refer to the `save-command` examples in the accompanying examples.
 -   Powerful caching
     -   Multi-layer caching, technology for each cache layer can be freely chosen
     -   Not just object caching *(associations, computed values, multiple views)*